Octillerysnacker/octillerysnacker.github.io/_small_projects/atp.md

 ---
 name: Flying ATP Synthase
 image: image2.png
+summary: A silly little physics simulation about spinning flying enzymes.
 ---
 In my AP Biology class, we learned about this weird enzyme called ATP Synthase.
 It’s basically a water turbine that uses electrons and it looks so funny I decided to make my own.